Skip to content

 (20 credit points, first half of the year)

 Personalise your learning, selecting a module that develops your awareness of possible professional futures you may wish to engage with.
-Study with students from the creative community in the Nottingham School of Art and Design to expand your horizons, challenge ways of thinking and facilitate potential future collaborations.
+Study with students from the creative community in the Nottingham School of Art & Design to expand your horizons, challenge ways of thinking and facilitate potential future collaborations.
 Choose from:

 • Slow Making and Craftmanship